NovoRapid FlexPen, 100 U/ml 3 ml cartridges in FlexPen syringe pens 5 pcs

 Interaction

 There are a number of drugs that affect the need for insulin.
-Hypoglycemic effect of insulin is enhanced by oral hypoglycemic drugs, MAO inhibitors, ACE inhibitors, carbohydrate inhibitors, non-selective beta-adrenoblockers, bromocriptine, sulfonamides, anabolic steroids, tetracyclines, clofibrate, ketoconazole, mebendazole, pyridoxine, theophylline, cyclophosphamide, phenfluramine, lithium preparations, salicylates.
+The hypoglycemic effect of insulin is enhanced by oral hypoglycemic drugs, MAO inhibitors, ACE inhibitors, carbonic anhydrase inhibitors, non-selective beta-blockers, bromocriptine, sulfonamides, anabolic steroids, tetracyclines, clofibrate, ketoconazole, mebendazole, pyridoxine, theophylline, cyclophosphamide, fenfluramine, drugs lithium, salicylates.

-The hypoglycemic effects of insulin are impaired by oral contraceptives, GCS, thyroid hormones, thiazide diuretics, heparin, tricyclic antidepressants, sympathomimetics, somatropin, danazol, clonidine, BKK, diazoxide, morphine, phenytoin, nicotine.
+The hypoglycemic effect of insulin is weakened by oral contraceptives, corticosteroids, thyroid hormones, thiazide diuretics, heparin, tricyclic antidepressants, sympathomimetics, somatropin, danazol, clonidine, CCB, diazoxide, morphine, phenytoin, nicotine.

-Alcohol can both increase and decrease the hypoglycemic effect of insulin.
+Alcohol can either increase or decrease the hypoglycemic effect of insulin.

-Incompatibilities.
-Some drugs, such as those containing thiol or sulfite groups, when added to NovoRapid® FlexPen® may cause destruction of insulin aspart.
-NovoRapid® FlexPen® should not be mixed with other drugs.
+Incompatibility.
+Some drugs, for example those containing thiol or sulfite groups, when added to NovoRapid® FlexPen®, can cause the destruction of insulin aspart.
+The drug NovoRapid® FlexPen® should not be mixed with other drugs.

 Overdose

 Symptoms.
-No specific dose required for insulin overdose has been established, but hypoglycemia may develop gradually if doses too high relative to the patient’s need are administered.
+A specific dose required for insulin overdose has not been established, but hypoglycemia can develop gradually if doses that are too high in relation to the patient’s needs are administered.

 Treatment.
-Mild hypoglycemia can be managed by the patient himself by ingesting glucose or sugary foods.
-Therefore, it is recommended that diabetics carry sugary foods with them at all times.
+The patient can eliminate mild hypoglycemia himself by ingesting glucose or sugar-containing foods.
+Therefore, patients with diabetes are advised to carry sugar-containing products with them at all times.

-In case of severe hypoglycemia, when the patient is unconscious, 0.5 mg to 1 mg of glucagon should be administered either by injection or by injection (a trained person can administer it) or by an IV glucose (dextrose) solution (only a healthcare professional can administer it).
+In case of severe hypoglycemia, when the patient is unconscious, 0.5 mg to 1 mg of glucagon should be administered IM or SC (can be administered by a trained person) or IV glucose (dextrose) solution (can only be administered by a medical professional).

-It is also necessary to administer dextrose by IV if the patient does not regain consciousness 10-15 minutes after glucagon administration.
-After recovery of consciousness, the patient is advised to take carbohydrate-rich food to prevent recurrence of hypoglycemia.
+It is also necessary to administer dextrose intravenously if the patient does not regain consciousness 10–15 minutes after the administration of glucagon.
+After regaining consciousness, the patient is advised to take a carbohydrate-rich meal to prevent relapse of hypoglycemia.

 ---|---|